Cart

 Cancellation Policy

-• Cancellation within 24 hours or after the tour begins is non-refundable.
+• Cancellations made within 24 hours of the tour's start time or after the tour begins are non-refundable.

-• Cancellation request will be confirmed in 2-5 business days, you will receive your refund within 14 working days.
+• Cancellation request will be confirmed within 2-5 business days, with refunds issued within 14 working days.

 Learn More